SPACE celebrates World Space Week in October, every year

 Some of the famous movies could be Star Trek, Star Wars, Apollo 13, Armageddon, Space Cowboys, the Astronaut Farmer, Interstellar, Gravity, The Martian, Contact, 2001 A Space Odysseys, Hitchhikers Guide to the Galaxy, The Guardians of the Galaxy and many more.

-- SuperMoon Observation: Observe the Full Moon while on its closest approach to Earth on October 16.
-Take out your telescopes and conduct observation for friends and neighbours!
+- SuperMoon Observation: Observe the Full Moon and it’s feature on October 05.
+Take out your telescopes and conduct observation for friends and neighbors!
+If possible then you can also make Lunar Mapping by observing the Moon thoroughly and by identifying some of it’s popular areas.

 - Space Scavenger Hunt: Space in Your City Scavenger Hunt or Walking Tour – find the places in your city where space happens (planetarium, observatory, home or residence of famous space person or astronomer, astronomical clock, monuments, etc.)